Softdude47/mini_vgg_with_model_checkpoints/README.md

 # A Mini VGG model builder

-#### It contains a callback which deals in checkpointing the best model during trainig time.
+#### A custom VGG7 callback which deals in checkpointing the best model during trainig time.

 ## Requirements
 #### tensorflow